Sunday, July 26, 2020

 Those who were shot in trenches

-And those who died alone in the ICU,
+And those who died without vaccination,

-Those who died by starvation
+Those who died by starvation,

 Those who died with a knee on their neck